How Pretend Play Helps Your Child’s Developing Brain

 What does pretend play look like?

 There are so many ways your child can use their imagination in play, so there’s no rules on what it looks like!
 Pretend play will also change as your child gets older.
 They will be able to think of more complex situations at an older age.
-For example, a 2 year old may engage in pretend play with a stuffed animal, while a 6 year old may put on a play with their animals, or play in a group of children with various stuffed animals.
+For example, a 2 year old may engage in this kind of play with a stuffed animal, while a 6 year old may put on a play with their animals, or play in a group of children with various stuffed animals.

 Some common pretend play situations include: